 Topographic relief and high levels of precipitation, much of which falls as snow, produce the sustained large volumes of annual runoff and vertical drop that create the great hydropower resource of the Pacific Northwest.
 The theoretical hydropower potential in the Pacific Northwest has been estimated to be about 68,000 megawatts of capacity and 40,000 average megawatts of energy.
 Nearly 33,000 megawatts of this potential capacity has been developed at about 360 projects.
-Hydropower is by far the most important generating resource in the Pacific Northwest, providing about two-thirds of the generating capacity and over three quarters of electric energy on average.
+Hydropower is by far the most important generating resource in the Pacific Northwest, providing about two-thirds of the generating capacity and over 50 percent of electric energy on average.

 Though the remaining theoretical hydropower potential of the Northwest is large, most economically and environmentally feasible sites have been developed.
 The remaining opportunities, though numerous, are for the most part small-scale and relatively expensive.
-Among these are addition of generating equipment to irrigation, flood control and other nonpower water projects, incremental additions of generation to existing hydropower power projects with surplus streamflow, and a few projects at undeveloped sites.
+Among these are addition of generating equipment to irrigation, flood control and other non-power water projects, incremental additions of generation to existing hydropower power projects with surplus streamflow, and a few projects at undeveloped sites.
 In its Fourth Plan, the Council estimated that about 480 megawatts of additional hydropower capacity is available for development at costs of 9.0 cents per kilowatt-hour, or less.
 This capacity could produce about 200 megawatts of energy on average.
-However, few projects are expected to be constructed because of the high cost of developing most of the remaining feasible sites and the complex and lengthy licensing process.
+Because of the high cost of most of the remaining feasible sites and a complex licensing process, few projects are expected to be constructed in the near future.
 It appears unlikely that new hydroelectric development will be able to offset the loss of capacity and energy from expected removal of several older environmentally damaging projects.